-Katsenelson Nison was born in Bobruisk, Minsk province in 1862 in the Jewish family of Joseph and Pae-Braine Katsenelson.
-They were merchants and traded in timber.
-Nison graduated from the University of Berlin with a degree in experimental physics and obtained a Doctor degree in philosophy, after which he moved over to Liepāja.
+Katzenelson Nison was born in Bobruisk, Minsk province in 1862 into a family of timber merchants to parents Joseph and Paie-Braine Katzenelson.
+Nison graduated from the University of Berlin with a degree in experimental physics and obtained a Doctorate in philosophy before moving to Liepāja.

-At the Third World Zionist Congress in Basel in 1899 he was elected Director of the Jewish Colonial Trust and in 1905 he became the Chairman of the bank’s Board of Directors.
+At the Third World Zionist Congress in Basel in 1899 he was elected Director of the Jewish Colonial Trust and in 1905 became Chairman of the bank’s Board of Directors.
 The Trust, created at the end of the 19th century, organised fundraising for the purchase of land in Palestine for the creation of a Jewish State.

-N. Katzenelson was a friend of Dr. Theodor Herzl (founder of political Zionism, herald of the Jewish state and founder of the World Zionist Organization).
-In 1903, when T. Herzl arrived in Russia, he accompanied the Zionist leader on trips around the country and participated in all his meetings.
-During one of his last trips to Russia, Herzl invited Katzenelson to accompany him to a meeting with the Minister of the Interior, Senator Pleve Vyacheslav.
-Subsequently, Pleve hosted Dr. Katzenelson for the second time.
+Nison Katzenelson was a friend of Dr. Theodor Herzl (founder of political Zionism, visionary of the Jewish state and founder of the World Zionist Organization).
+In 1903 when Herzl visited Russia Katzenelson accompanied the Zionist leader on trips around the country and participated in his meetings.
+During one of his last trips to Russia, Herzl invited Katzenelson to accompany him to a meeting with the Minister of the Interior, Senator Pleve Vyacheslav who subsequently hosted Dr. Katzenelson at a later date.

-Nison Katzenelson played an active role in the political life of Russian Jewry and especially in the “Society for Equal Rights for the Jewish People”, which was created at the congress of Jewish leaders, held in Vilna (now Vilnius) in 1905.
-He also attended a meeting of a similar body in 1909 in Kovno (now Kaunas), where he was elected one of the Presidents of the Conference.
+Nison Katzenelson played an active role in the political life of Russian Jewry and especially in the “Society for Equal Rights for the Jewish People” which was created at the Congress of Jewish leaders held in Vilna (now Vilnius) in 1905.
+He also attended a similar meeting in 1909 in Kovno (now Kaunas) where he was elected the Conference President.

-There is a legend about the house of N. Katzenelson’s mother (below).
-She bought a a villa somewhere in the Baltic States and ordered to move it to Bobruisk.
-The mansion with a mezzanine in its original form was assembled in 1912 on the former Prisutsvennaya Street.
-The owner of the mansion, the 1st guild merchant Pae-Braine Katzenelson, was engaged in timber business like her son.
-She was very wealthy and did not refuse herself anything.
-In 1901, the turnover of her company was two million rubles.
-The name Katsnelson was well known not only in the Russian Empire, but also abroad, in particular, in the English market.
-Not long before the revolution, Pae-Braine rented her house to the Bobruisk Police Council and moved closer to her son Nison in St. Petersburg.
+There is a legend about the house of Nison Katzenelson’s mother (below).
+She bought a villa somewhere in the Baltic States and ordered it to be moved to Bobruisk where the entire original mansion with mezzanine was assembled in 1912 on the former Prisutsvennaya Street.
+This wealthy but extravagant businesswoman, first guild merchant Paie-Braine Katzenelson, engaged in timber business like her son.
+In 1901 her company turnover was two million roubles.
+The name Katzenelson was well known not only throughout the Russian Empire, but also abroad and especially in Britain.
+Shortly before the revolution, Paie-Braine rented her house out to the Bobruisk Police Council to move closer to her son Nison in St. Petersburg.

-The former villa of Paie Braine Kacenelson, I-st guild merchant in Bobruisk.
+The former villa of Paie Braine Kacenelson, first guild merchant in Bobruisk.